Demographics of Kazakhstan: Population of Kazakhstan 1897–2024

 As of 2003, there were discrepancies between Western sources regarding the population of Kazakhstan.
-United States government sources, including the CIA World Fact Book and the US Census Bureau International Data Base, listed the population as 15,340,533, while the World Bank gave a 2002 estimate of 14,858,948.
+United States government sources, including the CIA World Factbook and the US Census Bureau International Data Base, listed the population as 15,340,533, while the World Bank gave a 2002 estimate of 14,858,948.
 This discrepancy was presumably due to difficulties in measurement caused by the large migratory population in Kazakhstan, emigration, and low population density – only about 5.5 persons per km2 in an area the size of Western Europe.